barryhughes/event-rocket/readme.txt

 * `[event_rocket_venue venue_id="123"]` is also allowed
 * `[event_rocket_countdown id="789"]` this time the ID relates to the event
 * `[event_rocket_countdown event_id="789"]` again you can be more explicit if you wish

+= How do I specify a category (when embedding the list widget)? =

+The list widget allows you to specify a category of events.
+This is also possible via the corresponding shortcode, simply do this:

+`[event_rocket_list category="987"]`

+Where 987 would be replaced with the actual category ID you wish to use.

 = How can I make the countdown widget display seconds? =